NASA unveils plan for giant deep space rocket

 The new rocket is based on the space shuttle's liquid hydrogen and liquid oxygen engines and fuel tanks, coupled initially with upgraded solid-fuel shuttle booster rockets that also were developed under Constellation.

-NASA plans a competition that could replace the Alliant Techsystems Inc booster rockets with liquid-fuel rockets.
+NASA plans a competition that could replace the Alliant Techsystems Inc ATK.N booster rockets with liquid-fuel rockets.

 The announcement follows a year-long tussle with Congress over the project's cost, scope and technical parameters.
 The Obama administration withheld its plans while it obtained an independent cost estimate for the Space Launch System.

-"We have been frustrated by the time delays," said Senator Kay Bailey Hutchison, a Texas Republican who serves on a NASA oversight committee.
+"We have been frustrated by the time delays," said Senator Kay Bailey Hutchinson, a Texas Republican who serves on a NASA oversight committee.

 "The numbers are within the authorization levels, we are now moving forward as a team for America."